The Big Snow Mountain Ripe Pu’er is a fine example of post-fermented tea. In the world of Pu’er, this is the process of simulated ageing.

 The wrapper is not date-stamped.
 China’s food and beverage regulators did not require date-stamping of Pu’er cakes until late 2005-early 2006.

-Brewing & Enjoying Big Snow Mountain 2005 Ripe Pu’er
+Brewing & Enjoying BIG SNOWY MOUNTAIN 2005 Ripe Pu’er

-To brew, carefully chip off three or four grams from this ripe Pu’er cake (read about that here).
-Add more leaves for a stronger brew.
+- Chip off four grams from this ripe Pu’er cake.
+Add more leaves for a stronger brew

 This sencha is fabulous.
 Such intensity and purity of flavour.One of the best I've tried